tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_get_auth_keys.md

 	  <img src="images/mashape_get_keys.png" alt="Mashape -- getting the keys" />

 	  {: .note}
 	  If you don't see the Get the Keys button, make sure you click <b>Applications > Default Application</b> on the top navigation bar first.
-You may have to horizontally scroll to the right (eek!) to see the Get the Keys button.
+You may have to horizontally scroll to the right to see the Get the Keys button.

 3. When the Environment Keys dialog appears, click **Copy** to copy the keys.
 (Choose the Testing keys, since this type allows you to make unlimited requests.)